Reanimation (Lights & Motion album): Style

 Reanimation is known for its guitar driven sound, often reaching and building towards euphoric crescendoes.

 The album also made a mark for itself by introducing a very cinematic sound into the postrock genre, introducing string arrangements and glockenspiel to an already busy mix of drums, reverberated electric guitars and ambient sounds.

 Other bands that influenced the sound of this album were Coldplay, M83, Sigur Rós and Explosions in the Sky, as well as film music, particularly from Hans Zimmer.

 The album is pretty much instrumental all the way through, except for some quietly whispered words tucked in low in the mix on tracks like "The March" and "Reanimation", the exception being the final track, "Dream Away", which features full-on vocals with lyrics.

-Artwork

-The artwork for Reanimation was shot and edited by Christoffer Franzén.
-The image is a blackish/blue background covered with a horizontal combination of light glares in different colors.

 Track listing

 All songs composed by Christoffer Franzén.